weberdaniel/reactive-cpp/README.md

 Note: CMake should fetch all external dependencies automatically

-## Actor Frameworks
+# Actor Frameworks and Reactive Design

 Actor Frameworks are a building block for Artificial Intelligence related topics.
 Actor Frameworks have been first introduced by
 Carl Hewitt, Peter Bishop und Richard Steiger in 1973.
-They are based on loosly coupled actors that only communicate via message passing and not via a shared memory.

 ## The C++ Actor Framework